ADM-141 TALD: History

-The TALD was an expendable glide vehicle with a square fuselage, flip-out wings, and three tail control surfaces.
-A digital flight control system could be programmed to conduct various speed or maneuvering changes during flight.
+Design

+The TALD resembles the modern ground-attack cluster munition dispensing AGM-154 JSOW, with a square fuselage that tapers into a horizontal line near the nose and flip out wings.
+The tail control surfaces and stabilizers differ, as the TALD resembles conventional aircraft with two horizontal stabilizers and one vertical stabilizer.
+This configuration causes the stabilizers, which are at 90 degree angles, to reflect any incoming radar back at the source.

+Internal flight control systems are able to be programmed to hold the TALD at certain speeds, or to perform certain maneuvers.
+This allows it to mimic certain aircraft, degrading the quality of the enemy's situational awareness.
+They could be, for example, programmed to mimic the speed and movements of the General Dynamics F-16 with the goal of making adversary SAM sites perceive a high-priority threat which is not there.

+The addition of a Luneburg lens allows for incoming radar waves to be reflected back directly at the target, amplifying the radar returns.
+This leads to its perception as a much larger aircraft, such as bombers.

 The missile could be launched from 12,200 m, at which height it had a range of up to 126 km; a low-altitude range reduced this to 26 km.

 Variants

 The TALD was built in different versions.

 ADM-141A

 The ADM-141A has passive and active radar enhancers.
 An IR addon was fielded for a while, but was later withdrawn from service.

 ADM-141B

-The ADM-141B carries a 36 kg (80 lb) payload of chaff.
+The ADM-141B carries a 36 kg (80 lb) payload of chaff, to better mimic the behavior of aircraft.

 ADM-141C ITALD

 The ADM-141C (ITALD) has the same passive and active radar enhancers as the ADM-141A TALD.

 Operations

-The TALD was used with great success in the opening stages of Operation Desert Storm in 1991, with the first being deployed in combat by Lt.
-Jeff Greer.
+The TALD was used with great success in the opening stages of Operation Desert Storm in 1991.
 More than 100 were launched on the opening night of the war.
 This prompted the Iraqi air defense to activate many of its radars, most of which were then destroyed by anti-radiation missiles.

 The Improved TALD is powered by a Teledyne CAE Model 312 (J700-CA-400) turbojet.
 This boosted the range to more than 300 km at high altitude and 185 km at low altitude.
 This model was also capable of performing a flight profile resembling that of a real aircraft much more convincingly.
 Initially 20 TALDs were upgraded to ADM-141C ITALD configuration, with the first flight conducted in 1996.
 Since then the U.S. Navy has ordered over 200 ADM-141Cs.

 The major user of the ADM-141 is the F/A-18 Hornet.
 Up to 6 decoys can be carried on a single stores pylon, using a pair of triple ejector racks.